PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 ## Setting up the plugin

-The following steps for setting up the plentymarkets BS PAYONE plugin are carried out in the plugin overview of your plentymarkets system.
+The following steps for setting up the plentymarkets PAYONE plugin are carried out in the plugin overview of your plentymarkets system.
 Proceed as described below to set up the plugin.

 ##### Carrying out the basic settings

 1. Go to **Plugin » Plugin overview**.
-2. In the plugin list, click on the name of the plugin **BS BS PAYONE**. <br > → The detail view of the plugin  opens.
+2. In the plugin list, click on the name of the plugin **PAYONE**. <br > → The detail view of the plugin  opens.
 3. Open the menu entry **Configuration**.
 4. Click on **Basic settings**.
 Carry out the settings according to the information provided in table 1.
 5. **Save** the settings.